BYLAWS OF THE FIRST PARISH IN BEDFORD

 b. establish such ad hoc committees as it deems necessary.

 1. Members and friends of the Parish may become members of committees through appointment, recruitment, or by volunteering to fill vacancies for a suggested term of two years.

 a. to hold first meeting within one month of the June meeting of the Parish, and to elect a chairperson;

-b. to present a written report to the Parish Committee for inclusion in the Annual report of the Parish;
+b. to present a written report to the Parish Board for inclusion in the Annual report of the Parish;

-c. to present a proposed budget to the Parish Committee for use in planning the annual canvass;
+c. to present a proposed budget to the Parish Board for use in planning the annual

 d. to call upon members and friends of the Parish to assist in fulfilling the duties of committee;